Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN Speed & Performance

-I ran speed tests on my Windows PC on a server in all 20+ countries where Anonymous VPN has a server.
+I ran speed tests on my Windows PC in all 23 countries where Anonymous VPN has a server.
 I experienced the fastest speeds when connected to a nearby server in Canada (I live in the US, but Anonymous VPN doesn’t have any servers in the US), but I encountered slower speeds when connected to a server on the other side of the world from me.

 And here are my speeds connected to a distant server in Australia.